-The Company organized its business along service lines to include three reportable segments: Wireless Network Services, Enterprise Network Services and Government Network Services.
-Revenues and operating income generated by the Company's reporting segments for the three months ended March 31, 2004 and 2005 are as follows (in millions).
+The Company has organized its business along service lines to include three reportable segments: Wireless Network Services, Enterprise Network Services and Government Network Services.
+Revenues and operating income generated by the Company's reporting segments for the three and six months ended June 30, 2004 and 2005 are as follows (in millions).